-1.4.3.3 Visual Effects Assessment Matrix
+1.5.2.3 Visual Effects Assessment Matrix

-Table 1-8 below shows the significance of visual effects, arrived at by combining the visual receptor sensitivity and the magnitude of change classifications.
+Table 1-8 below shows a matrix for determining visual effects by combining the visual receptor sensitivity and the magnitude of change classifications.
 Visual receptor sensitivity is shown in the left-hand first column and magnitude of visual change is shown in the first row at the top of the table.
 This table is used as an indicative tool to assist in determining the significance of visual effects.
-In different circumstances differing levels of mitigating factors may ultimately result in a different determination of the level of significance (see below).
-The significance of a visual effect is based on a balance between the sensitivity of the receptor and the magnitude of effect.
-The significance of visual effect is arrived at using a combination of the matrix shown in Table 1-8 and Figure 1-2 below.

-Substantial Moderate Slight Negligible Very High Major Major/Moderate Moderate Moderate/Minor High Major/Moderate Moderate Moderate/Minor Minor Medium Moderate Moderate/Minor Minor Minor/Negligible Low Moderate/Minor Minor Minor/Negligible Negligible
+Substantial Moderate Slight Negligible Very High Major Major/Moderate Moderate Moderate/Minor High Major/Moderate Moderate Moderate/Minor Minor Medium Moderate Moderate/Minor Minor Minor/Negligible

-Table 1-8 Visual effects significance assessment matrix 1 abic 10 v isuu ciicco Significance assessment maan
+Table 1-8 Visual effects significance assessment matrix